Top 10 National Dishes

 Yup, don't forget to write your name on a sheet of paper before you try poutine.

 Cheeseburgers are so good.
-I prefer them homemade, as they are healthy that way.
+I prefer them homemade, as they are healthier that way.

 Gyro (or gyros) is meat cooked on a vertical rotisserie.
-Very often, several types of meat are placed on the spit (lamb, chicken, turkey, beef, veal).
-They may be grilled for as long as a day.
+Often, several types of meat are placed on the spit (lamb, chicken, turkey, beef, veal), and they may be grilled for as long as a day.
 The resulting taste is incredible.
 It can be served on a plate or as a wrap.
 Gyro is like shawarma or döner kebab.

 I like this type of meat preparation.